Owl-Sight-AI/ExcGrouper/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the project's existing license.

-Thank you for contributing to ExcGrouper!
+Thank you for contributing to OpenExcept!